erskiner/filetree-traveller/src/main/java/de/n8t/filetree/README.md

 2. You can then simply do a `FileTree.travelOn(Directons directions)` to obtain a lazy bound stream object (similiar to `Files.walk(Path p)`).
 On this you can do all the stream magic possible with java8.

-For a Example of the usagee see de.uniek.CountNodesExample
+For a Example of the usagee see de.n8t.CountNodesExample